megankarabin/pseudowordz/README.md

 # pseudowordz
-App that generates pseudowords (English and German) and a game in which users must guess whether the word presented on screen is real or fake!
+App that generates pseudowords (English and German) with a game in which users must guess whether the word presented on screen is real or fake